dotmote/dotmotelabs/docs/BlogArticles/README-for-blog.md

 # Adding new blog articles
-This is a doucmentation on how to add new blog articles on Dotmote Labs' official website.
+This is a documentation on how to add new blog articles on Dotmote Labs' official website.

 ## Setting up the HTML file and the image folder